stackforge/fuel-docs/pages/reference-architecture/7000-vcenter.rst

 if the Slave nodes have at least two NICs and are connected to a Fuel Admin (PXE) network with `eth0` interfaces.

-The Nova-Network service must serve DHCP requests and NAT translations of the VMs' traffic, so the VMs on the ESXi nodes must be connected directly to the Fixed (Private) network.
+The Nova-network service must serve DHCP requests and NAT translations of the VMs' traffic, so the VMs on the ESXi nodes must be connected directly to the Fixed (Private) network.